 - Sign them up for classes.
 Check with your local roller rink or online to see if there are inline skating classes available.

 - Practice, practice, practice.
 Like with any sport, it takes time to master inline skating.
 Encourage them to get out there and keep at it.
 You may even want to learn how to inline skate yourself!

 Q: Do I need to replace the wheels of inline skates?

 A: After a certain amount of wear, wheels will need to be replaced.
 If the skates are starting to feel a little sluggish and/or you can visibly see the wear on the inside of the wheel, it’s time to replace them.

 A way to prolong the life of inline skate wheels is to periodically rotate the place of them.
 For example, the first wheel and the third wheel can switch places while the second and fourth wheel will also switch spots.

-We’ve got a pair of inline skates for every child.
+We’ve got a pair of inline skates for every child and beginner skater.
 Our top choice for kids of all ages is the Roller Derby Tracer Inline Skates.
-Adjustable, durable and stylish, the Roller Derby Tracer Inline Skates are great for beginners.
+Adjustable, durable, and stylish, the Roller Derby Tracer Inline Skates are great for beginners.